 The very light pink selvedge-ID is another geeky detail.
 The ID is not located in the same place on both ends.
 On one end it is in the center and on the other one it is dead close to the indigo threads.
 You can in rare cases find it on vintage jeans.

 Wo chose an olive herringbone fabric for the pocketbags.
 It is my favorite of the different materials that were used during the 1940’s, when companies had to use whatever was at hand.

 They will also rock specially made Denim Base top buttons made of iron and copper rivets.

 One of my favorite tiny details is the coinpocket.
 Instead of the usual shape we went with a small spade pocket, like the backpockets.
 Something no one will notice except the wearer himself.

 The paper patch

-The jeans feature a specially designed paper patch with the harbor cranes from Gothenburg.
-The design choice has a deeper meaning with Gothenburg having Swedens largest harbor, connecting us with the rest of the world, much like a bridge and what Shingo-san wants to accomplish with his brand Denimbridge.
+The GBG001 collab jeans feature a specially designed paper patch with the harbor cranes from Gothenburg.
+The design choice has a deeper meaning with Gothenburg having Swedens largest harbor, connecting us with the rest of the world.
+Much like a bridge and what Shingo-san wants to accomplish with his brand Denimbridge.